awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-instancelevel.md

 This command creates the IAM roles **CWAgentECSTaskRole** and **CWAgentECSExecutionRole**\.
 If these roles already exist in your account, use `ParameterKey=CreateIAMRoles,ParameterValue=False` instead of `ParameterKey=CreateIAMRoles,ParameterValue=True` when you enter the command\.
 Otherwise, the command will fail\.

+**Note**
+The following setup step pulls the container image from Docker Hub as an anonymous user by default\.
+This pull may be subject to a rate limit\.
+For more information, see [CloudWatch agent container image](ContainerInsights.md#container-insights-download-limit)\.

 ```
 ClusterName=cluster-name
 Region=cluster-region